kerry-davis/maori-fishing-calendar-react/docs/architecture/DATA_MODEL.md

 Notes:
 - Gear types are primarily stored in `userSettings.gearTypes`.
 The `gearTypes` collection exists but is deprecated for most flows to avoid drift.
-- Sensitive fields are deterministically encrypted client-side per `SECURITY.md` (selected string fields in trips/weatherLogs/fishCaught/tackleItems).
+- Sensitive fields are deterministically encrypted client-side per `SECURITY.md` (selected string fields in trips/weatherLogs/fishCaught/tackleItems/userSavedLocations).
 - Weather/Fish IDs are opaque and use a ULID-based suffix; UI should not parse IDs.
+- Saved locations are limited to 10 per user (hard cap enforced at service level).
+- Duplicate location prevention uses 11-meter coordinate tolerance (0.0001 degrees).
+- Saved locations encrypt name, water, location, and notes fields client-side.

 ### Update semantics and guardrails (to prevent data loss and display drift)
 - FISH_CAUGHT photo fields are preserved on updates unless an explicit removal signal is provided.
 Clients MUST NOT clear photo-related fields by omission.